kapilt/juju-softlayer/README.rst

 softlayer plugin, machines are forcibly terminated which will also terminate any service units on those machines::

-  $ juju slayer terminate-machine 1 2
+  $ juju sl terminate-machine 1 2

 And we can destroy the entire environment via::

-  $ juju slayer destroy-environment
+  $ juju sl destroy-environment

 All commands have builtin help facilities and accept a -v option which will print verbose output while running.